cakephp/authentication/docs/Migration-from-the-AuthComponent.md

 ## Migrating your authentication setup

+### Adding the authentication middleware

 ### Login action

-The AuthenticationMiddleware will handle checking and setting the identity based on your authenticators.
-Usually after logging in, the AuthComponent would redirect to a configured location.
+The `AuthenticationMiddleware` will handle checking and setting the identity based on your authenticators.
+Usually after logging in, `AuthComponent` would redirect to a configured location.
 To redirect upon a successful login, change your login action to check the new identity results:

 ```php
 public function login()